 Believe it or not, if you smile in your profile picture, you are more likely to be happy later on.
 According to two studies of college students, people who smile in their profile picture are happier.
 Really!

-“…smile intensity coded from a single Facebook profile photograph from male and female participants’ first semester at college was a robust predictor of self-reported life satisfaction 3.5 years later.”
+…smile intensity coded from a single Facebook profile photograph from male and female participants’ first semester at college was a robust predictor of self-reported life satisfaction 3.5 years later.

 The bigger the smile, the better.

-“…Participants who exhibited a more intense smile in their Facebook photo had better social relationships during their first semester at college”
+…Participants who exhibited a more intense smile in their Facebook photo had better social relationships during their first semester at college.

 That settles it.
 The perfect profile picture has a big smile.

 Body language and non-verbal communication is critical in first impressions.
-In his book, How to Make People Like You in 90 Seconds or Less, author and photographer Nicholas Boothman lists
+In his book, How to Make People Like You in 90 Seconds or Less, author and photographer Nicholas Boothman lists ways in which body language can be open or closed.

 When you see someone with crossed legs, folded arms, closed hands and a buttoned jacket, you know what that means: not open.
 So if you want to show an openness on your face, try opening your mouth.